BY Vince Cooper

 In action for Scotland against England

 Things got difficult for Law at Old Trafford after mentor Busby retired in 1969.
-Next in line was 31-year-old Wilf McGuinness who clearly wanted to make his own mark on the club and he put the Scot up for sale at £60,000.
+Next in line was 31-year-old Wilf McGuinness who clearly wanted to make his own mark on the club and he quickly put the Scot up for sale at £60,000.
 Interest was lukewarm for a player whose career had been increasingly blighted by injury with Stoke City and Hamilton Academical the only reported suitors.

 Law used his apparent non-need at the club as a spur and got himself back to full fitness.
-He stated later that he was inspired by Pele’s performances at the 1970 World Cup as an inspiration.
+He stated later that he used Pele’s performances at the 1970 World Cup as an inspiration.
 “Pele played brilliantly despite taking a lot of punishment,” he would later say.
 “I realised that, like me, he’d been taking it for years, was still going well after some setbacks, and that I needed to pull myself together”

-Such was his return to form that he outlasted McGuinness and, in 1972, four years after his last cap, he was recalled to the Scotland squad, scoring in games against Peru and Wales.
+Such was his return to form that he outlasted McGuinness and, in 1972, four years after his last cap, was recalled to the Scotland squad, scoring in games against Peru and Wales.

 Back at City

-When he finally moved on it was after Tommy Docherty, whom he had recommended as manager, was appointed.
-Docherty gave him a free transfer and he re-signed for Manchester City.
-He spent a single season back at Maine Road, scoring the winner over United in the last game of the season, a goal he didn’t celebrate as he thought it might have relegated his former club.
-The game was abandoned after 85 minutes after numerous pitch invasions but the result was eventually allowed to stand and the result made no difference as United were relegated regardless.
+A return to Maine Road for a single season saw him score the winner over United in the last game of the season, a goal he didn’t celebrate as he thought it might have relegated his former club.
+The game was abandoned after 85 minutes after numerous pitch invasions but the result was eventually allowed to stand and the result made no difference as United were demoted to the second flight regardless.

 The 1974 World Cup

-At the start of the following campaign he made two appearances in the Texaco Cup before retiring in August 1974.
-He was, at 34 years old, a member of the Scotland squad at the 1974 World Cup and appeared in the opening match against Zaire but this proved to be his final international appearance as he was not chosen for the other two group matches, against Brazil and Yugoslavia and the Scots failed to qualify for the later stages, despite remaining unbeaten.
+At 34 years old he was picked for the Scotland squad at the 1974 World Cup appearing in the opening match against Zaire but this proved to be his final international appearance as he was not chosen for the other two group matches, against Brazil and Yugoslavia and the Scots failed to qualify for the later stages, despite remaining unbeaten.

 In international action against clubmate George Best